Adversarial Examples for Models of Code: Evaluation

-Second, we see that \method{} is more effective on \sname{code2vec} than on both GNN architectures. \sname{code2vec} is $6\%$ robust to non-targeted \varname{} attacks and \sname{GGNNs} is $57.99\%$ robust to non-targeted attacks.
-There are several reasons for this difference between the attacked models: \begin{enumerate}[] \item \sname{code2vec} is simpler and more ``neurally shallow'', while \sname{GGNN} uses six layers of message propagation steps, and \sname{GNN-FiLM} uses ten layers. \item The models' tasks are very different: \sname{code2vec} classifies a given code snippet to one out of about 200,000 possible target method names, while both GNN architectures address the \sname{VarMisuse} task and need to choose one out of only two to five possible variables. \item \sname{code2vec} has orders of magnitude more trainable parameters (about 350M) than \sname{GGNN} (about 1.6M) and \sname{GGNN} (about 11.5M), making \sname{code2vec} more sparse, its loss hyperspace more complex, thus more vulnerable. \end{enumerate}
+In addition, we see that \method{} is more effective on \sname{code2vec} than on both GNN architectures. \sname{code2vec} is $6\%$ robust to non-targeted \varname{} attacks and \sname{GGNNs} is $57.99\%$ robust to non-targeted attacks.
+There are several reasons for this difference between the attacked models: \begin{enumerate}[] \item \sname{code2vec} is simpler and more ``neurally shallow'', while \sname{GGNN} uses 6 layers of message propagation steps, and \sname{GNN-FiLM} uses 10 layers. \item The models' tasks are very different: \sname{code2vec} classifies a given code snippet to 1 out of about 200,000 possible target method names, while both GNN architectures address the \sname{VarMisuse} task and need to choose 1 out of only 2 to 5 possible variables. \item \sname{code2vec} has orders of magnitude more trainable parameters (about 350M) than \sname{GGNN} (about 1.6M) and \sname{GGNN} (about 11.5M), making \sname{code2vec} more sparse, its loss hyperspace more complex, and thus more vulnerable. \end{enumerate}

 Finally, we see that the \sname{GNN-FiLM} model is more robust than \sname{GGNN}.
-Even though we used a more aggressive BFS with ten gradient steps for \sname{GNN-FiLM} and only three gradient steps for \sname{GGNN}, the \sname{GNN-FiLM} robustness to \method{} targeted attack is $87.62\%$, while the \sname{GGNN} robustness is $69.00\%$.
-We hypothesize that this is primarily because the message passing function in \sname{GNN-FiLM}, which computes the sent message between nodes based on both source \emph{and target} of each graph edge, rather than the source only as in the \sname{GGNN}, making it more robust to an attack on a single one of these nodes.
-Furthermore, the higher results of \sname{GNN-FiLM} over \sname{GGNN} in other graph-based benchmarks \cite{brockschmidt2019gnn} hint that \sname{GNN-FiLM} might be using the graph topology, i.e. the program structure, to a larger degree, while the \sname{GGNN} is focusing mainly on the names, and is thus more vulnerable to name-based attacks.
-We leave the further investigation of the differences between different GNN architectures for future work.
+Even though we used a more aggressive BFS with 10 gradient steps for \sname{GNN-FiLM} and only 3 gradient steps for \sname{GGNN}, the \sname{GNN-FiLM} robustness to \method{} targeted attack is $87.62\%$, while the \sname{GGNN} robustness is $69.00\%$.
+We hypothesize that this is primarily because the message passing function in \sname{GNN-FiLM} computes the sent message between nodes based on both the source \emph{and target} of each graph edge, rather than just the source as in the \sname{GGNN}.
+This makes it more robust to an attack on a single one of these nodes.
+The higher results of \sname{GNN-FiLM} over \sname{GGNN} in other graph-based benchmarks \cite{brockschmidt2019gnn} hint that \sname{GNN-FiLM} may be using the graph topology, i.e., the program structure, to a larger degree; the \sname{GGNN} focuses mainly on the names and is thus more vulnerable to name-based attacks.
+We leave further investigation of the differences between different GNN architectures for future work.